 - Limited Edition (350 copies only)

-- Portrait format, 288 mm wide by 350 mm high (to fit C3 envelope), wire bound, shrink-wrapped
+- Portrait format, 288 mm high by 350 mm wide (to fit C3 envelope), wire bound, shrink-wrapped

 - 15 evocative photographs of the Blue Mountains, big landscapes and intimate details, all new and never before published

 - Printed to the highest standards.

 - Paper and printing company both certified by the Forest Stewardship Council

 - Wholly produced in Australia (designed in the Blue Mountains, printed in Hobart)